Lifecycle Workflows custom task extension

 To link an Azure Logic App with a custom task extension, the following prerequisites must be available:

 - An Azure subscription

 - Permissions to create a new consumption-based Logic App or access to an existing consumption-based Logic App

 One of the following Azure role assignments is required either on the Logic App itself or on a higher scope such as the resource group, subscription or management group:

 The Logic App Operator role is not sufficient.

 Custom task extension deployment scenarios

-When creating custom task extensions, the scenarios for how it will interact with Lifecycle Workflows can be one of two ways:
+When creating custom task extensions, the scenarios for how it interacts with Lifecycle Workflows can be one of two ways:

 - Launch and continue - The Azure Logic App is started, and the following task execution immediately continues with no response expected from the Azure Logic App.
 This scenario is best suited if the Lifecycle workflow doesn't require any feedback (including status) from the Azure Logic App.
-With this scenario, as long as the workflow is started successfully, the workflow is viewed as a success.
+If the Logic App is started successfully, the Lifecycle Workflow task is considered a success.

 - Launch and wait - The Azure Logic App is started, and the following task's execution waits on the response from the Logic App.
 You enter a time duration for how long the custom task extension should wait for a response from the Azure Logic App.
-If no response is received within a customer defined duration window, the task will be considered failed.
+If no response is received within the defined duration window, the task is considered failed.